markcoatsworth/readthedocs/docs/admin-manual/setting-up-special-environments.rst

 ::

     PluginVersion = "0.1"
     PluginType = "FileTransfer"

-The third ClassAd attribute is SupportedMethods.
+The third ClassAd attribute is ``SupportedMethods``.
 This attribute is a string containing a comma separated list of the protocols that the plug-in handles.
 So, for example